urfdvw/Password-Keeper/README.md

 - Finite state machines
 - Vigenère cipher

+## Additional resource
+- For circuit and PCB, please check: https://oshwlab.com/urfdvw/password-keeper_copy_copy

 ## How to make
-- Make the PCB according to the graber file
-- Solder the components on to the PCB board
+- Make the PCB and solder the components on to the PCB board
 - Install CircuitPython on the Pi Pico
 - Copy the code to the CIRCUITPY drive
     - You will see errors because data file is missing for now